dthain/opsys-sp25/project6/index.md

 Please review the [general instructions](../general) for assignments.

-This projects is due at **11:59PM on Wednesday April, 30th**.
+This projects is due at **11:59PM on <strike>Wednesday April, 30th</strike> Friday, May 2nd**.
 Late assignments are not accepted.
 (And it's also the end of the semester!)

 You should turn the following to **one** of the partner's dropboxes:
 - All of your `.c` and `.h` files.